Youth Charity Lead

 Tom is a philosopher specialising in the philosophy of mind and aesthetics.
 He is also a musician (piano) and has a master’s degree in music composition.
 He received his PhD from the University of Nottingham in 2007 for a thesis arguing that musical performances can generate collective emotions.
 Over the next 10 years he worked at universities in Geneva, Belfast, Sheffield, and York.
 He began his current post at Flinders University in Adelaide in 2018.

 Tom is the lead editor of the multi-disciplinary volume The Emotional Power of Music (Oxford University Press, 2013) and the author of The Emotional Mind (Cambridge University Press, 2018) and The Aesthetic Value of the World (Oxford University Press, 2021).
 Click here to access more of his recent contributions to academic and other scholarship.
+Alongside his academic work, he contributes to GEM (Giving Education Meaning) as a guest speaker and presenter, and as an author of GEM’s research and educational content.
+Through this role, he helps translate philosophical and scientific insights about emotion, music, and aesthetics into accessible resources that support emotional literacy and meaningful learning across educational contexts.